NechbaMohammed/CarSegmentPro/README.md

-# CarSegPro
-# Car Segmentation Package
+# CarSegPro : Car Segmentation Pro

 ## Overview
 The CarSegPro package is developed to facilitate the removal of both internal and external backgrounds from car images.
 This package comprises two distinct models: